fhayvy/CosmoFund/README.md

 - Transparent fund management through smart contracts
 - Project proposal submission and review process
 - Reward system for contributors based on project success
+- Project cancellation by creators (if no contributions have been made)
+- Dynamic deadline extensions based on project progress

 ## Smart Contract